polychromatic/website/docs/roadmap.md

       pending:
         - The tray applet can be tempermental on some DEs, this will be addressed in next version.

-    - name: v1.0.0 - July/August 2020
+    - name: v1.0.0 - September 2020
       checked: progress
       completed:
         - New command line utility
         - New website and documentation
         - Rewrite tray applet to fix its shortcomings
-        - Refactor Controller (first pass)
+        - Refactor Controller (first pass, 2018)
-        - Refactor Controller (second pass)
+        - Refactor Controller (second pass, 2019)
+        - Port Controller to PyQt5 (third refactor, 2020)
       pending:
-        - Port Controller to PyQt5 (third refactor)
         - Reimplement Devices tab
         - Reimplement Preferences tab
         - Implement Effects tab ("application profiles" replacement)